semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 ## Motivation

-Complex CI configurations can take a lot of work to maintain and modify.
-Creating external configurations that encapsulate a chunk of configuration logic and referencing them keeps configurations concise and consistent.
+Complex CI configurations housed in large YAML files take a lot of work to maintain and modify.
+Azure [templates](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops) extract chunks of logic from larger configurations and encapsulate them in external template files.
+The template can then be referenced in multiple configurations, keeping pipelines more readable and maintainable.

-Azure templates extract configuration logic that was previously defined in large YAML configuration files and place it into its own [template](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops) referenced in the main YAML file.
-This improves a pipeline's readability and maintainability.

 This guide explains how to: